MMBass/Browser-address-bar-color/readme.txt

 1. From your WordPress Dashboard go to 'Plugins' > 'Add new' and search for 'Browser Address Bar Color'.
 2. Click 'Install Now' under the title of the Call Now Button plugin
 3. Click 'activate'
-4. Look at the wordpress menu and you will see the new "Browser Theme Color" settings page, there you can activate and manage the colors and the colors.
+4. In the wordpress menu click the 'Appearance' and you will see the new "Address bar color" settings page, there you can activate and manage the pages and the colors.

 Or:

-1. Click download in this page and download the "Browser Address Bar Color.zip" file
+1. Click download in this page and download the "browser-address-bar-color.zip" file
-2. From your WordPress Dashboard go to 'Plugins' > 'Upload plugin' and select the 'Browser Address Bar Color' zip file
+2. From your WordPress Dashboard go to 'Plugins' > 'Upload plugin' and select the "browser-address-bar-color.zip" file
 3. Click 'install'
 4. Click 'activate'
 5. Activate the plugin through the 'Plugins' menu in WordPress
-6. Look at the wordpress menu and you will see the new "Browser Theme Color" settings page, there you can activate and manage the colors and the colors.
+4. In the wordpress menu click the 'Appearance' and you will see the new "Address bar color" settings page, there you can activate and manage the pages and the colors.

 == Screenshots ==
 1. the result